hphelion/documentation/compute.network-guide.md

 * [Known Issues and Workarounds](#KnownIssuesandWorkarounds)

-#####A default configuration comes with HP Helion Cloud compute activation and includes:
+#####A default configuration comes with HP Helion Public Cloud compute activation and includes:

 * A network
 * A subnet